Lotus Sutra: Overview

-The sutra is presented in the form of a drama consisting of several mythological scenes.
+The sūtra is presented in the form of a drama consisting of several mythological scenes.
 According to British writer Sangharakshita, the Lotus uses the entire cosmos for its stage, employs a multitude of mythological beings as actors and "speaks almost exclusively in the language of images."

-According to Gene Reeves the first part of the sutra "elucidates a unifying truth of the universe (the One Vehicle of the Wonderful Dharma)", the second part "sheds light on the everlasting personal life of the Buddha (Everlasting Original Buddha); and the third part emphasizes the actual activities of human beings (the bodhisattva way)."
+According to Gene Reeves the first part of the sūtra "elucidates a unifying truth of the universe (the One Vehicle of the Wonderful Dharma)", the second part "sheds light on the everlasting personal life of the Buddha (Everlasting Original Buddha); and the third part emphasizes the actual activities of human beings (the bodhisattva way)."

 The following chapter by chapter overview is based on the expanded Chinese version of Kumārajīva, the most widely translated version into other languages.
 Other versions have different chapter divisions.

 Chapter 1

-During a gathering at Vulture Peak, Shakyamuni Buddha goes into a state of deep meditative absorption (samadhi), the earth shakes in six ways, and he brings forth a ray of light from the tuft of hair in between his eyebrows (ūrṇākośa) which illuminates thousands of buddha-fields in the east.
+During a gathering at Vulture Peak, Shakyamuni Buddha goes into a state of deep meditative absorption (samadhi), the earth shakes in six ways, and he brings forth a ray of light from the tuft of hair in between his eyebrows (ūrṇākośa) which illuminates thousands of Buddha-fields in the east.
 Maitreya wonders what this means, and the bodhisattva Mañjuśrī states that he has seen this miracle long ago when he was a student of the Buddha Candrasūryapradīpa.
 He then says that the Buddha is about to expound his ultimate teaching, The White Lotus of the Good Dharma.
-In fact, Mañjuśrī says this sutra was taught by other Buddhas innumerable times in the past.
+In fact, Mañjuśrī says this sūtra was taught by other Buddhas innumerable times in the past.

 Chapters 2–9

 Modern scholars suggest that chapters 2–9 contain the original form of the text.
-In Chapter 2 the Buddha declares that there ultimately exists only one path, one vehicle, the Buddha vehicle (buddhayāna).
+In Chapter 2 the Buddha declares that there ultimately exists only one path, one vehicle, the Buddha vehicle (Buddhayāna).
 This concept is set forth in detail in chapters 3–9, using parables, narratives of previous existences and prophecies of awakening.